-One of the leading figures in global research into rheumatoid and psoriatic arthritis, Professor McInnes has been widely published - his work has been hugely influential in driving new approaches and treatments for inflammatory diseases.
+Professor Iain McInnes is one of the leading figures in global research into rheumatoid and psoriatic arthritis.
+He has been widely published - and his work has been hugely influential in driving new approaches and treatments for inflammatory diseases.

 Iain is Director of the Institute of Infection, Immunity and Inflammation at the University of Glasgow.
 He is an authority on the pathogenesis and treatment of inflammatory arthritis.
 His early studies identified the expression and functional importance of a number of cytokines in rheumatoid synovitis and have extended since to explore the pathways that drive inflammation in the skin and joints of people with psoriatic arthritis.
 Latterly he has developed a substantial programme investigating the mechanisms and treatment of common co-morbidities e.g. heart disease and lipid disorders, that afflict people with arthritis.